bostoncleek/ergodic_exploration/README.md

 This package requires a user specified target distribution representing the expected information gain.
 The target distribution is represented as a Gaussian or multiple Gaussians.

-As an alternative mutual information can be used as the target distribution.
+As an alternative, mutual information can be used as the target distribution.
 Checkout the `feature/sportdeath_mi` branch.
 That branch is experimental because the mutual information implementation has not been verified yet.

+This package was developed at [Northwestern University](https://robotics.northwestern.edu/) during the Master of Science in Robotics program.

 # Table of Contents
 - [Motivation](#Motivation) </br>